SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 to change the port and the tag of the sample web component that will be created in the empty package.

+The initialization script will set the directory structure copy a couple of files.

 ## Step 4 - run the dev server and test the build

 To run the dev server: